Man killed by polar bear on Norway’s Arctic Svalbard islands

 Svalbard is dotted with warnings about polar bears.
 Visitors who choose to sleep outdoors receive stern warnings from authorities that people must carry firearms while moving outside of settlements.

 Norwegian broadcaster NRK said the victim was the fifth person to have been killed by polar bears since 1971.
-The last time it happened was in 2011 when a teenager was killed.
+The last time it happened was in 2011 when a British teenager was killed.

 In 2015, a polar bear dragged a Czech tourist out of his tent as he and others were camping north of Longyearbyen, clawing his back before being driven away by gunshots.
 The tourist, who was slightly injured, was among a group of six people on a combined ski and snow scooter trip on the remote islands.
 The bear was eventually found and killed by local authorities.

-Note: A previous version of this story was corrected to show that the last fatal polar bear mauling was in 2011, not 2001.